ronaldoussoren/pyobjc/docs/apinotes/GameplayKit.rst

 .. note::

-   This framework is only available on OSX 10.11 and later and requires a 64-bit binary.
+   This framework is only available on macOS 10.11 and later.

 A number of APIs in this framework use SIMD types such as ``vector_float2``.